ankitects/anki-manual/media.md

 recover if you accidentally delete media that shouldn’t have been deleted.

-Anki uses a program called mplayer in order to support sounds and videos.
+Anki uses a program called mpv (and mplayer as a fallback) in order to support sounds and videos.
 A wide variety of file formats are supported, but not all of these formats will work on AnkiWeb and the mobile clients.
 MP3 audio and MP4 video seems to be the most universally supported.